Academic Novice Educator

 NLN Certification is proud of the structure of the Certification Program as it has developed.
 The Benner model of novice-to-expert has been helpful in the development of the program's framework.

 Certification candidates are responsible for the information contained in the Certified Academic Nurse Educator Novice (CNE®n) Handbook.

 Live online proctoring is available for candidates.
 An approved candidate is able to select in-center testing or the live online proctoring method of testing.
-Below are links to videos that explain more about the online proctoring option.

 Print Your Certificate

 You are now able to print your own certificate confirming successful attainment of your certification.
 First, enter your Certification Profile via the Certification Portal on the page of the certification on the NLN website.
 If you have not entered your profile previously, log in with your NLN member login credentials.
 After assuring yourself that all of the information on your membership data base is correct, exit all the way out.
 Log in again via the Portal and you should be taken to your Certification Profile page.
 On the left side of the page is a menu of links to various options.
 One of them is the Print MY Certificate option.
 Click on that option and you will be directed to the page for accessing the print function.

 CNEn Practice Analysis

 A practice analysis study was completed in May 2021 to define the job functions of a CNEn.
 The results of this study serves as the cornerstone for examination development by ensuring the content on the examination reflects the tasks performed in practice settings.